ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .slide: data-background-image="images/gitlab_ci_pipeline_execution_failed.svg"-->

 one PR, causes the pipeline to fail.
-Not because the tests pass or fail,
+Not because the tests themselves pass or fail,

 ------
 <!-- .slide: data-background-image="images/pipeline_invalid.svg"-->